Ready to buy? Have a question? Reach out to us by phone, text, or email.

 We recommend that you contact us by phone (or email us and we will call you) to discuss the items you are considering purchasing, to answer questions about their condition, color, upholstery, repairs, and how they might be used.
 Our goal is to help you choose items with which you will be happy so you can enjoy them for many years to come.

 Once you have decided to purchase on an item we will send you a pro forma invoice for approval and will supply IRS Form W-9 if requested.
 We accept cash, checks, and wire transfers but no credit cards or PayPal.
+Taxes are the responsibility of the purchaser.
 If you are purchasing an item for delivery in the State of Texas, you will be charged sales tax unless you supply a valid resale certificate.
 Owing to South Dakota v Wayfair, a decision handed down in June of 2018 by the U.S. Supreme Court, sales tax will be invoiced and collected on all sales made to buyers resident in a state imposing sales tax on internet sales.

-Once payment clears, the item will be shipped.
-If you are dissatisfied for any reason with an item you have purchased, you may return it to us by notifying us within 3 days of your receipt of the item.
+With the exception of items described in the next paragraph, if you are dissatisfied for any reason with an item you have purchased, you may return it to us by notifying us within 3 days of your receipt of the item.
 To ship the item back to us, you will need to prepay the shipping and insurance charges, and use the same company that delivered it to you.
 Upon receipt and confirmation that the item is in the same condition as when it left our premises, we will promptly refund the purchase price, less a 15% restocking fee.

-Please note that from time to time items will be marked "Clearance" or "Sale" and are sold as is, without the possibility of a return, a credit, or a refund.
-To assure your satisfaction, please ask questions before you purchase.
-All sales are final for clearance and sale items.
+Please note that from time to time items will be marked "Clearance" or "Sale" or may otherwise be sold for an amount reflecting a reduction from the price shown on our website.
+Sales of all such items are final.
+They are sold as is, without the possibility of a return, a credit, or a refund.
+Therefore, to assure your satisfaction, please ask questions before you purchase.

 I am often asked about the condition of antique French furniture in which a client is interested.
 I am often torn with conflicting emotions about describing every little mark, which some is relevant to some, and describing the elements regarding the piece that caused me to buy it in the first place.
 Condition is always important to me, just as it is for prospective purchasers.
 In trying to understand what matters to buyers (I'm one too!), I thought it might be helpful to put forth the criteria of condition into its proper place in the series of reasons why we buy.
 Central to that is the notion of living with antiques.